paulinegithub/Train-Scheduler/README.md

 View current train schedules, next arrival times, and how may minutes away the next train is.
 Users can input their own train schedules to add to the table.

-## Details:

-Data persistence is attained through a Firebase database.
-The user enters the train name, destination, the time of the first train, and the train frequency in minutes.

-When the user enters data into , it is uploaded to a Firebase database.
-Submitting another train entry refreshes the data, and the calculated data (Next Arrival and Minutes Away) is updated.
-Refreshing the web browser will also update the data.

 ---

 ## Built with: